StellarFw/stellar-framework.com/src/guide/http.md

 ## Overview

-The HTTP server allows you to perform actions and display files in HTTP and HTTPS protocols.
-The API can be accessed through a browser, CURL command, etc. Via `<url>?action=<action_name>` or `<url>/api/<action_name>` is where you can access the actions.
+The HTTP server allows you to perform actions and display files using HTTP and HTTPS protocols.
+The API can be accessed through a browser, cURL command, etc. You can access actions using URLs of the form `<url>?action=<action_name>` or `<url>/api/<action_name>`.
 For example, if you want to access the `getPost` action on a local server that is listening on port 8080, you would have to make a call to the URL `http://127.0.0.1/?action=getPosts`.

-The JSON code below shows an example of a response from the server.
+The JSON below shows an example of a response from the server.

 ```json
 {